Looking for a home equity line of credit (HELOC)? Want to be able to easily get a quote online and see if it's worth it? That's where Figure comes in.

 Some qualification criteria include:

-- A credit score of at least 600
+- A credit score of at least 640 ( (720 for properties in Oklahoma)

 You can check your interest rate on Figure’s website without having to go through the application process.
 Checking your rates doesn’t impact your credit score since it requires only a soft inquiry.
 Once you submit an application, a hard inquiry will occur and may affect your credit score.

-If you opt to have your monthly payments put on autopay, you’ll receive a discount.
+If you opt to have your monthly payments put on autopay, you’ll receive a discount of 0.25%.
+You can also receive an additional .50% discount if you opt in to a membership with Quorum Federal Credit Union.

 If you received an offer in the mail from Figure, it doesn’t guarantee that you’ll be approved.
 Once an application is submitted, additional information goes with it, allowing Figure to more accurately determine your creditworthiness, which may result in being declined.